alanherprovat/alanherprovat/README.md

 <h1 align="center">Hi 👋, I'm Al-Anher Provat</h1>
-<h5 align="center"><p>I'm about to finish my undergrad at Chittagong University of Engineering and Technology's Department of CSE.
-During my academic years, I've competed in over 70 programming contests, both onsite and online.
-Then I became interested in frontend development technologies, so I focused on studying JavaScript, with a particular emphasis on React.
+<h5 align="center"><p>I've finished my undergrad at Chittagong University of Engineering and Technology's Department of CSE.
+During my academic years, I competed in over 70 programming contests, both onsite and online.
+And I have completed around 500 problems on different platforms.
+Then I became interested in frontend development technologies, so I focused on studying JavaScript, with a particular emphasis on React Js.
 My contest and programming experiences are included in <a href="https://drive.google.com/file/d/1qNdMUbwqwA75CkyD44AboZ5qy5NzmsaJ/view?usp=sharing"> my resume</a>.
 As a newcomer with no industry experience, I am keen to find a way to contribute to the industry.</p></h5>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=alanherprovat&label=Profile%20views&color=0e75b6&style=flat" alt="alanherprovat" /> </p>